 Focus on individualized instruction

 Staff of two BC certified teachers and one School Coordinator

 Four instructional days and one Outdoor Leadership Program day

 Enrichment classes in Music, Art, Theatre, and Gardening for the entire school

 Outdoor Leadership Program for all grade levels integrating communication, self-direction, organization, team-work, leadership, self-care, and environmental stewardship skill building.

-Every year the students at the Whole School pick a topic about which they feel passionate and organize a fundraiser or two for that issue.
+Every year the students at the Whole School pick a topic about which they feel passionate and organize a fundraiser or two and/or volunteer their time towards that issue.
 These Whole School Generosity Projects bring topics about marginalized people, places and issues into the classroom and introduces concepts of goodwill and working for the good of others.
 Look to the News tab for more information about what the students did for this year’s project.